JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/viewing-images.md

 You will see a window tab titled "Horta 2D" open in the center panel.
 The first 2D images will also load.

-(screenshot of loaded 2d sample, default colors)
+{{< imglink src="../images-viewing/2d-sample-initial.png" link="../images-viewing/2d-sample-initial.png" alt="sample after opening in 2D" >}}

 ### Explore the data in 2D

 #### Adjust colors

 As with 3D, the default color settings are almost never useful, and we'll quickly adjust them to make the data more visible.
-In practice, the user will likely spend a lot of time tuning the color settings so the desired biological structures are most visible.
+In practice, you will likely spend a lot of time tuning the color settings so the desired biological structures are most visible.

 The colors of the two data channels are controlled by the sliders and buttons at the bottom of the middle panel in the "Horta 2D" tab.
 They are distinct from the sliders used to adjust the 3D colors.

+NOTE: sometimes the color slider do not draw correctly when the sample initially opens in 2D.
+If this is the case, you will see two small checkboxes and two small plus signs at the right of the empty area below the 2D image.
+Toggle either on of the check boxes off and on, and the sliders should redraw.

 Here are the steps to make some minimal adjustments to the colors:

 1. Click the eye icon to the left of the top, green slider.
 This turns the green channel data invisible.
 2. Now drag the leftmost slider of the lower, purple slider to the right.
 Do this until the blocky, purple background of the image tiles disappears and you can see the purple outline of the brain.
-For this data, you'll be dragging the slider until it's just to the right of the center lock icon below the sliders.
+For this data, you'll be dragging the slider until it's midway between the left edge and the center lock icon below the sliders.
 3. Now do it again for green.
 Click the eye next to the green slider to show the green channel, and the eye next to the purple channel to hide it.
 Drag the leftmost slide of the green bar until, again, the blocky background disappears and the brain outline is visible.
-For this data, it is again just to the right of the center lock icon below the sliders.
+For this data, try a location just to the left of the middle purple slider.
 4. Click the eye next to the purple slide so both data channels are visible again.

-At this point (screenshot), the brain appears kind of gray.
-The labeled neurons, though, stand out in green.
-Note for example the neuron to the left of the midline on the starting plane (plane number 5632).
+At this point (screenshot), the labeled neurons stand out in green against the purple background.
 Feel free to experiment with the other sliders.
 In practice, some tracers prefer to adjust the settings until the background is nearly invisible so the neuron signal is prominent, even if dim.

-(screenshot of sample, adjusted colors)
+{{< imglink src="../images-viewing/2d-colors-adjusted.png" link="../images-viewing/2d-colors-adjusted.png" alt="sample in 2D after adjusting colors" >}}

 Note: Color settings are not saved for samples!
 In the next tutorial, we'll see how these settings _are_ saved in workspaces.